41. Handling and slaughtering animals

 Mpox | Mainly monkeys.
 Also rats, squirrels and prairie dogs.
 Signs and symptoms in infected animals: mainly none.
 Skin sores, breathing problems in prairie dogs. | Transmitted by touching infected animals or their body fluids; the bite or scratch of an infected animal; the meat of infected animals. |

 Plague | Mainly rats.
 Also rabbits, squirrels and prairie dogs.
 Signs and symptoms in infected animals: none in above.
-May cause disease in cats and occasionally dogs. | Transmitted by flea bites; droplets in the air; the bodies of dead infected animals. |
+May cause disease in cats and occasionally dogs. | Transmitted by flea bites and domestic rats; droplets in the air; the bodies of dead infected animals. |

 Leptospirosis | Cattle, pigs, rodents (mainly rats).
 Signs and symptoms in infected animals: abortion; liver and kidney disease.
 None in rats. | Transmitted by contact (through a cut, eyes, mouth etc.); or ingestion of the urine of an infected animal. |